Sanmen County, Zhejiang Province, China

 Westinghouse completed the fabrication of 157 fuel assemblies for Sanmen 1 at its Columbia fuel fabrication facility in March 2012.
 The fuel assemblies were shipped to China subsequently.

 The top head of the Sanmen 1 containment vessel was successfully placed with the use of 38m long polar crane in January 2013.
 Shandong Nuclear Power Equipment Manufacturing Company of China manufactured the 659t containment vessel top head.

 Sanmen 1 was connected to the nearby 220kV substation in March 2012 for the offsite power needed for the testing of electrical systems.
 The full scope plant reference simulator for Sanmen 1 was also installed in January 2013.

 Excavation works for Sanmen 2 were carried out simultaneously.
 The foundational concrete structure for the second reactor was also complete in December 2009.
-The orders for major equipments have already been placed.
-The second unit of Sanmen is expected to be operational in 2015.

 It is the first third generation nuclear power technology to receive approval from the US Nuclear Regulatory Commission (NRC).
 The NRC also certified the amended design of AP1000 reactor to enhance safety and bring down the construction cost further, in December 2011.